結婚式 kekkonshiki is a wedding (party/celebration).

 Then on to the money portion.
 How much to give?
 Well, weddings are expensive… the first rule is to give an odd number of bills (so the couple does not split up), as well as crisp new bills (so the couple has a fresh start on married life).
 For a wedding in Japan, it seems to be customary for friends/coworkers to give 30,000円, consisting of three 1万円 bills (~300$USD).
 This is per person, couples or a family with multiple would again give some odd number, and usually at least 30,000yen per person.
 Recently it seems there is some trend to give 20,000円, with one 1万円 bill and two 5千円 bills.
-As a 外国人 attending by oneself, you could maybe give 10,000円, but it would be considered kind of cheap I think, though I suspect it may depend on your circumstances.
 Typically the older you are, or the closer to the couple you are (so if you were cousins or family of some sort), you would give the couple a larger amount.
-In Okinawa, some people claim the total amount given is lower than the mainland, and 1万円 would be sufficient; perhaps this is the case, but again I think it may depend on the couple and the type of wedding (casual versus formal, the location venue, etc), so again it is important to just use your best judgement.
+In Okinawa, though the total amount given is lower than the mainland, and 1万円 is sufficient; but again I think it may depend on the couple and the type of wedding (casual versus formal, the location venue, etc), so again it is important to just use your best judgement.
 Basically something to remember: only agree to go to a Japanese wedding party if you can afford it!
 Since I will likely not attend very many, well… it is a really nice opportunity to learn a bit more about this side of the culture, and I am excited for my friend.